 - … and heading to the core

 We need a drastic change of the entire system behind all these issues.
-If we could see the before-written problems as the tentacles of an octopus, then we have to head to its brains and create a mindset to stop the tentacles for killing us and the planet.
+If we could see the before-written problems as the tentacles of an octopus, then we have to head to its brains and create a different mindset to stop the tentacles for killing us and the planet.
 It does not make sense to cut of one tentacle, because there are still the others, and new tentacles will arise.
 So the only solution is to head to the hearth and the head, the core of the system, and start the change there.
 Changing the mindset of the operating system is the key to solve the core of the situation we are at.
+And take a guess, we all make part of that operating system in some way or another.

 Look at the bright side: